 Framing is a technique in photography that uses frames to add another layer to the photo to add more story.
 Sometimes, it adds a focal point to show the viewer exactly where to look.

 Take a look at the example below.
-See how these weird-looking rocks that look like frozen mud emphasized me as a lost guy wandering somewhere unearthly.
+Seeing how these weird rocks look like frozen mud emphasized me as a lost guy wandering somewhere unearthly.
 LOL.

 Rocks Framed Me in Yehliu Geopark

 If you cannot see clear images from your viewfinder, fingerprint smudges might be covering your lens.
 The easiest way of making your camera see 20-20 vision again is to wipe the lens with a dry Microfiber or a lens cloth.